Skip to main content

 During production, silk threads are carefully unwound from the cocoon and wound onto a reel.
 Multiple fine strands are combined to create yarn suitable for weaving into pure silk fabrics.

-Silk has played a significant role in global trade and culture.
+Silk was a highly sought-after luxury item traded across the Eurasian continent, with the Silk Road facilitating trade between China and regions as far as Europe and North Africa.
 The Silk Road was instrumental in spreading pure silk and other silk fabrics from China to Europe, the Middle East, and Asia, with Chinese merchants dominating the trade routes and expanding the reach of silk worldwide.
+The secrets of sericulture were closely guarded by the Chinese, but eventually spread to Korea around 200 BC, to the ancient Kingdom of Khotan by AD 50, and to India by AD 140.

 The global value of silk remains high due to its luxurious qualities and historical significance.
+World War II disrupted global silk trade routes, caused shortages of traditional silk supplies, and led to the development and adoption of synthetic alternatives like nylon.
 China is the largest producer of silk, benefiting from significant access to advanced automation in production facilities, though this access varies by region and impacts both efficiency and worker conditions.

 However, the environmental impact of silk production is considerable, with high energy consumption and water usage being key concerns.
+Silk production has a significant carbon and water footprint compared to other natural fibers.
 Despite these challenges, silk remains an emblem of luxury and refinement.

 Fabric Properties

 Silk fabric stands out in the textile world for its remarkable combination of softness, durability, and natural luster.
 The secret lies in the structure of silk fibers, which are made up of two proteins: fibroin, responsible for the fabric’s strength and smoothness, and sericin, which acts as a natural glue.
-This unique composition gives silk fabric its signature soft, smooth texture and a gentle sheen that catches the light beautifully.
+This unique composition gives silk fabric its signature soft, smooth texture and a gentle sheen that catches the light beautifully, and inspires innovations like milk silk knit fabric made from polyester and spandex.

 One of the most valued properties of silk fabric is its absorbency.
 Silk fibers can absorb up to 30% of their weight in moisture without feeling damp, making silk garments exceptionally comfortable to wear in both warm and cool climates.
 This absorbent quality also helps silk fabric wick moisture away from the skin, keeping the wearer dry and comfortable.